Advising and Academic Resources

 Yale Poorvu Center for Teaching and Learning

 The Yale Poorvu Center for Teaching and Learning (the Poorvu Center) provides an array of teaching, tutoring, writing, and technology-enabled learning programs distributed across the University.
 The center supports student learning and provides opportunities for students to develop as teachers, mentors, and leaders.
-Additionally, the center houses the Academic Strategies program, which provides information, workshops, and individual mentoring to Yale College students on the skills central to active, empowered learning.
 Located in Sterling Memorial Library, the Poorvu Center includes community study space and a media studio.
 More information is available on the Poorvu Center website.

 Academic Strategies Program

 The Academic Strategies Program provides information, workshops, and individual mentoring to all undergraduate students to help them thrive as students at Yale.
 Strategies discussed include time management, cultivating faculty mentorship, managing a heavy reading load, exam study strategies, and more.
-Peer academic mentors are also available to help individual students develop and adapt strong approaches for their unique contexts.
-Students can request to be matched with a mentor by emailing academicstrategies@yale.edu.
-Faculty and staff also can directly refer students to Karin Gosselink (Director) or Lynda Paul (Assistant Director).
+Peer academic mentors are also available to help individual students develop and adopt skills central to active, empowered learning.
+Students may request to be matched with a mentor by emailing academicstrategies@yale.edu.
+Faculty and staff also may directly refer students to Lynda Paul, Associate Director.

-In partnership with the First-Generation/Low-Income (FGLI) Community Initiative, Academic Strategies’ FGLI Peer Mentorship groups offer peer support for first-year and sophomore FGLI students.
+Students who identify as first-generation and/or lower-income (FGLI) can find guidance and community through our FGLI Peer Mentorship Groups and explore our FGL supports through the FGL Community Initiative, a partnership between the OEO and the Office of Student Engagement.
+FGLI Peer Mentorship Groups offer peer support for first-year and sophomore FGLI students.
 Biweekly sessions expose students to key academic, extracurricular, and pre-professional resources.
-Students sign up in early September; for more information, contact Karin Gosselink.
+FGLI Thrive also organizes information sessions and events for the wider FGLI community.
+Students sign up in early September; for more information, contact Joshua Faires

-STEM Navigators is a light touch mentoring program that helps inform students about success strategies and opportunities in STEM.
-Each week participants receive an email from their STEM Navigator mentor that highlights STEM-related activities and advice.
-Students can also request to meet one-on-one with their assigned mentor.
-For more information, contact Audrey Yeung, Academic Strategies Woodbridge Fellow
+STEM Navigators is a light-touch mentoring program that helps inform students about success strategies and opportunities in STEM.
+This program is designed to help first- and second-year Yale undergraduates negotiate their early STEM courses, research, and other opportunities.
+Each week, participants receive an email from their STEM Navigator mentor that highlights STEM-related activities and advice.
+Students may also request to meet one-on-one with their assigned mentor.
+For more information, contact Karin Gosselink.

-Academic Strategies also offers academic and other support programming for students with disabilities, including physical disabilities, learning differences, temporary disabilities, chronic illness, mental illness, and sensory disabilities.
-Students can meet with our staff Learning Specialist to discuss how to adjust their existing learning strategies to the demands of pursuing college-level work with a disability.
-We also offer support groups for students with ADHD and dyslexia, and one-on-one peer mentoring through the Disability Peer Mentor Program.
-A formal diagnosis is not required for accessing these resources.
-For more information, or to refer a student to our disabilities support, please contact us at academicstrategies@yale.edu
+The Disability Peer Mentor Program offers students with disabilities and neurodiverse students peer mentorship and access to professional learning support.
+It offers academic and other support programming for students with disabilities, including physical disabilities, learning differences, temporary disabilities, chronic illness, mental illness, and sensory disabilities.
+Students can meet with our staff Learning Specialist, Geoffrey Canales, to discuss how to adjust their existing learning strategies to the demands of pursuing college-level work with a disability.
+We also offer support groups for students with ADHD and chronic illness and one-on-one peer mentoring through the Disability Peer Mentor Program.
+For more information, or to refer a student to disabilities support, please contact Geoffrey Canales

 Center for Language Study